We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 If they are available and working fine, then a green dot should be next to each of them.
 If not (no green dot), those services are not available/working.
 You can’t do anything here other than wait for Apple to solve them and make them available again, in case they have some issue or are under maintenance.
 Otherwise, the other solutions won’t work.

 You can’t restore iPhone from iCloud backup using cellular data.
 So ensure that your Wi-Fi connection is strong and reliable throughout when you connect your iPhone and initiate the restore process.
 An unstable or poor internet connection will result in the restore from iCloud stuck error.
-If you’ve not yet connected your iPhone to Wi-Fi, you can do it by heading to Settings, then Wi-Fi.
+If you’ve not yet connected your iPhone to Wi-Fi, you can do it by resetting your network settings.

-Resetting your iPhone’s Network Settings - Open Settings, tap General, and then Reset.
+Open Settings, tap General, and then Transfer or Reset iPhone.
 Next, tap Reset Network Settings.
 Connect your iPhone again to the Wi-Fi.

 reset network settings iphone